 To contribute to producing intellectually tough global leaders, GCC offers workshops intended for students who wish to study abroad with a special focus on India.
-Three workshops per week in the sixth class period will be held year round.
+A workshop of intensive discussion training is conducted in English once a week after five class periods year round.
 Students will totally attend 40 workshops and complete them in a year.